-The project is bordered to the northwest by the Aloha Church Assemblies (CPR APT 1 within the same parcel), to the south by Kaumualii Highway, to the north and east by open land, to the west by Uahi Road, across which is agricultural farmlands.
+The project includes one CPR lot (APT 3) located within TMK Parcel (4) 3-8-005:022 that is currently open land with a single-family home.
+The project is bordered to the northwest by the Aloha Church Assemblies (APT 1 within the same parcel), to the Southwest by unused and open land (APT 2 within the same parcel), to the East by open land, and to the south by the Kaumuali?i Highway.
 The topography of the project is level at an elevation of approximately 211 feet above mean sea level.
 The project is in United States Federal Emergency Management Agency (FEMA) Flood Zone X: Area of Minimal Flood Hazard (FEMA, 2011).
-The project conforms to local development requirements as the site has been granted a Project Development Use Permit and Class IV Zoning Permit Z from the County of Kauai.
+The project site is located in the Lihue basin which dominates the eastern part of the island of Kauai. the Lihue basin is a large (~110 km2) semicircular depression bounded by steep cliffs and partly filled by late rejuvenated-stage (or post-erosional stage) volcanic material (Stearns, 1985).
+The project conforms to local development requirements as the site has been granted a Project Development Use Permit and Class IV Zoning Permit Z from the

+County of Kauai.
 The project will be built in accordance with the permits, and no other variances are contemplated at this time.
-The Uahi Ridge project is consistent with the goal of the Lihuee Community Plan, June 2015 ("Plan") for the development of a mixed-use walkable community in the neighborhood.
+The Uahi Ridge project is consistent with the goal of the Lihue Community Plan, June 2015 ("Plan") for the development of a mixed-use walkable community in the neighborhood.
 Although the site is located outside of the boundary for the Puhi Mauka area, the site is located between 15 to 20 minutes via foot to shopping, medical offices, and other commercial services, which is consistent with the Plan.
 The development of affordable housing complements the contemplated expansion of the Kauai Community College and the development of commercial and residential uses in the area as contemplated by the Plan.

-Maps, photographs, and other documentation of project location and description:
+Maps, photographs, and other documentation of project location and description: Figure 2 Project Location Map.pdf